secretstartups/handbook/resellers/reseller-agreement/index.html.md

 trade names, markings or notices affixed to or contained in the GitLab Products and Services;
 2.7.10. be responsible for advertising and promoting the GitLab Products and Services in the Territory;
 2.7.11. comply with all of the guidelines and conditions of the GitLab Partner Program; and 2.7.12.
-Comply with the GitLab Partner Code of Ethics as found at https://about.gitlab.com/handbook/legal/gitlab-code-of-business-conduct-and-ethics/
+Comply with the GitLab Code of Business Conduct and Ethics as found at https://ir.gitlab.com/static-files/7d8c7eb3-cb17-4d68-a607-1b7a1fa1c95d
 2.8.
 GitLab shall:
 2.8.1.
 Provide Partner with marketing and technical assistance reasonably necessary to enable Partner to Resell GitLab Products and Services;
 2.8.2.
 Provide Partner promptly with all applicable information and assistance necessary to enable Partner to perform its obligation under this Agreement.